jakewilkins/apptokit/README.md

 1. Clone this repo
 2. Either put `bin` in your path or
-3. Add the output of `apptokit init` to your shell config.
+3. Add the output of `apptokit shell-setup` to your shell config.

 I'm not super happy with that process, but I wanted something slightly less Ruby centric than a Ruby gem.
 While this does use Ruby, it's only non-standarb-library dependency is